nemec/clipr/README.md

   specify command line flags that consume no values (eg. `myprog.exe -v`).
 * StoreFalse: The opposite of StoreTrue.
-Since booleans are value types with a default value of false, it's worth noting here that nullable boolean properties work just fine here, too (`bool?
+Since booleans are value types with a default value of false, it's worth noting here that nullable boolean properties work just fine, too (`bool?
 MyFlag { get; set; }`).
 * Append: Like Store, but if a user specifies the flag more than once the parsed values are appended to the existing ones rather than replacing them (eg. `myprog.exe -f file1.txt -f file2.txt`).
+The backing property must be some sort of IList.
 * AppendConst: Combine StoreConst and Append and you've got it.
-It's a pretty simple concept.
 * Count: Counts the number of times the flag was specified as an argument.
   Good for specifying a "level" (like verbosity).
+There is no way to limit the number of times a user specifies the argument.

 ##Variable Argument Count